bilo-io/tut-fed/README.md

     }
     label {
         font-size: $dim-font;
-        line-height: $dim-titlebar;
+        line-height: $dim-navbar;
     }
     // ...
 }
 ```

-2. Then we bring the `:hover` state of the `app-titlebar` into it's class scope as well, using the following notation:
+2. Then we bring the `:hover` state of the `app-navbar` into it's class scope as well, using the following notation:
-.app-titlebar {
+.app-navbar {
     // ...
     //SASS: multiple states
     &:hover {